je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/italia.Civ6Map>Italia</a>

+Italy was not a country until Vittorio Emanuele unified Papel State, Sicilia, Toscana, Sardinia, Napoli and Venetia.
+Although it’s a tiny country, size doesn’t matter, right?
+It has a decent variety of terrains such as snow-capped Dolomites in the north and sunny Amalfi coastline in the south.
+There are plenty of city states where you can choose to conquer or take suzerainty as well.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/italia.png)

-Civlizations:  Hungary, Rome
+*Civlizations:  Hungary, Rome*

-City States:  Bologna, Carthage, Geneva, Valletta, Venice
+*City States:  Bologna, Carthage, Geneva, Valletta, Venice*

-Natural Wonders:  Fountain of Youth, Matterhorn, Mount Vesuvius
+*Natural Wonders:  Fountain of Youth, Matterhorn, Mount Vesuvius*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/royaume%20uni.Civ6Map>King Arthur</a>